nikbearbrown/mba-economics/chapters/10-monopolistic-competition-and-oligopoly.md

 **Exercise 5 — Diagnose advertising.** Pick a heavily advertised product category (e.g., razors, beer, perfume, breakfast cereal, athletic shoes).
 Ask an LLM to argue both sides: that advertising in this category provides genuine information value to consumers, and that advertising in this category is mostly a wasteful arms race between firms.
 Evaluate which argument is stronger for that specific product and why.

-## What comes next

-Chapter 11 — Monopoly and Antitrust Policy looks at how governments respond to firms that grow too dominant or coordinate too closely.
-The Paris detergent fine is one example; the historical breakups of Standard Oil and AT&T are others; the ongoing debates about Big Tech antitrust are the modern frontier.
-Chapter 12 — Negative Externalities turns to a different kind of market failure: situations where markets work in their own narrow sense but produce outcomes society pays for in other ways (pollution, congestion, public health).

-**What would change my mind.** The case that monopolistic competition produces inefficient excess capacity is sometimes overstated.
-Variety has consumer value that the simple model doesn't measure.
-A world with one efficient pizza factory might be cheaper but worse — fewer choices, less responsiveness to local taste.
-The "excess capacity" is partly the cost of variety; whether it's "wasted" depends on whether the variety is worth more than the lost efficiency, which is an empirical question the model doesn't answer.

-**Still puzzling.** I do not have a clean way to predict when an oligopoly will tip toward stable cooperation versus aggressive competition.
-OPEC sustained coordination for years at a time (with breakdowns).
-Airline pricing coordination has waxed and waned over decades.
-The conditions that produce stable cartels — small number of firms, similar costs, observable prices, repeated interaction, market growth — are well-documented as *correlates*, but the predictive accuracy is weak.

-*Byline: Nik Bear Brown.*
 ---

 ## LLM Exercise — Chapter 10: Monopolistic Competition and Oligopoly (Policy Brief Project)